osvita-io/web-remarks/README.md

 ```
 # Write a Hello, World Program in C: 0/100
 ## The code submitted compiles and runs: 0/50
-## Writes Hello, World: 0/30
+## The program actually writes Hello, World: 0/30
-## Writes a line break at the end: 0/20
+## Remembered a terminating line-break: 0/20
 ```

 ## Common Framework